zhiweigu2000/Job-finding/AWS Notes.md

 Amazon DynamoDB: tables (store data in tables), items (each table contains zero or more items), attributes(each item composed of zero or more attributes)

+Benefit of monitoring: respond to operational issues, improve the performance and reliability, recognize security threats and events, make data-driven decisions, create more cost-efficient solutions

+Amazon CloudWatch: centralized place for all matrics